rdkcentral/aamp/AAMP-UVE-API.md

 ### setVideoZoom( videoZoom )
 - Supported UVE version 0.7 and above.
 - Set video zoom, by default its set to “full”
+- Returns true if setVideoZoom has been performed.

 |Name|Type|Description|
 |----|----|-----------|